-Originally published in England in the 80s, V for Vendetta also made real other fears such as those that arose in England when A.I.D.S. became an epidemic.
+Originally published in England in the 80s, V for Vendetta also made real other fears, such as those that arose in England when A.I.D.S. became an epidemic.
 There was an ever increasing panic about the virus, which fueled intolerance and blame.
-It was in this climate that V for Vendetta was released and gave the reader some vindication from a troubling world.

 Another reason for the appeal of V for Vendetta is its general comments on and questions about humanity.
-Similar to great works of literature, V for Vendetta addresses questions such as: what are the things that can make us lose our integrity, how far will we go to get and maintain power, what will we do when we see our brothers and sisters in humanity suffering, how far will we go to pursue justice, how does power corrupt, and how are the powerful shielded from the laws that apply to the rest of us?
+Similar to great works of literature, V for Vendetta addresses questions such as: what are the things that can make us lose our integrity, how far will we go to get and maintain power, what will we do when we see others suffering, how far will we go to pursue justice, how does power corrupt, and how are the powerful shielded from the laws that apply to the rest of us?

 The novel’s exploration of integrity was the aspect of the novel that moved me the most.
 Is there really a part of us that cannot be compromised, in the face of any possibility?
-Evey, another central character in the book, reads a note, in her jail cell, which forever changes her view on integrity and the way she sees life.
-After this point, she will face death instead of losing her integrity.
+One central character in the book, Evey, reads a note in her jail cell, which forever changes her view on integrity and the way she sees life.
+After this point, she will face death instead of losing integrity.
 As she reads, so also do we read:

 “I shall die here.
 Every inch of me shall perish.
 Except one.
 An inch.
 It’s small and it’s fragile and it’s the only thing in the world that’s worth having.
 We must never lose it, or sell it, or give it away.
 We must never let them take it from us” (Alan Moore, V for Vendetta, 159-160).

-So, even if you have seen V for Vendetta, the major-motion picture released by Warner Brothers a few years back, I would definitely recommend reading the graphic novel because it explores, in greater depth, significant questions that continue to be part of the human condition.
+So, even if you have seen V for Vendetta, the major-motion picture released by Warner Brothers, I would definitely recommend reading the graphic novel because it explores, in greater depth, significant questions that continue to be part of the human condition.
 It will make you question the world around you and your own place in it.